 Bob sons, Larry Holbert and Al Holbert, followed in their father’s footsteps, both at home and abroad.
 Larry and Al took over the management of the dealership in Bucks County from their father.
 Larry managed the family dealership with his brother while Al also had an impressive racing career of his own.
 Al won twice at Sebring and three times at the 24 hours at LeMans, the ultimate endurance test in the sport of auto racing.

 On October 2, 2021, the Holbert family and many former members of the Holbert Racing Team, including Bob’s son Larry and Al’s son Todd, dedicated Pennsylvania Historical Marker for Holbert Racing, located at the site of their family’s car dealership which doubled as the home of the Holbert Racing Team, to honor their family’s legacy and their grandfather, father, and brother.
+You can watch a video of the dedication here.

 The marker reads: